This-Is-Ko/football-updater/README.md

     # Restart service after file changes
     sudo systemctl daemon-reload
     sudo systemctl restart football-updater

+Alternatively use the dockerfiles to build and deploy.
+Ensure docker is installed on the machine.

 To set up fonts for image generation, copy font files across to ec2